Swan maiden: Folkloristics

-Established folkloristics does not formally recognize "Swan Maidens" as a single Aarne-Thompson tale type.
-Rather, one must speak of tales that exhibit Stith Thompson motif index "D361.1 Swan Maiden", which may be classed AT 400, 313, or 465A.
+One might call the "swan maiden" type tale an amalgam of motifs.
+Established American and Western folkloristics does not formally recognize "Swan Maidens" as such, to be a single Aarne-Thompson tale type.
+Thus one must speak of tales that exhibit Stith Thompson motif index "D361.1.
+Swan Maiden", or "B652.
+Marriage to bird in human form" and other related ones, which may be classed AT 400, 313, or 465A.
 Compounded by the fact that these tale types have "no fewer than ten other motifs" assigned to them, the AT system becomes a cumbersome tool for keeping track of parallels for this motif.
 Seeking an alternate scheme, one investigator has developed a system of five Swan Maiden paradigms, four of them groupable as a Grimm tale cognate (KHM 193, 92, 93, and 113) and the remainder classed as the "AT 400" paradigm.
-Thus for a comprehensive list of the most starkly-resembling cognates of Swan Maiden tales, one need only consult Bolte and Polívka's Anmerkungen to Grimm's Tale KHM 193 the most important paradigm of the group.
+Bolte and Polívka's Anmerkungen to Grimm's Tale KHM 193 has a comprehensive list of the most starkly-resembling cognates of Swan Maiden tales.